alban-gerome/javascript/README.md

 Chrome DevTools snippets and overrides for increased productivity
 -----------------------------------------------------------------

 **WARNING: If you report to a manager whose compensation depends on the size of the team they manage, do not use these scripts!
-It will ruin their plans to grow the team because you will be able to do so much more by yourself!**
+It will ruin their plans to grow the team because you will be able to do so much more by yourself!
+Or maybe just don't tell anybody!**

 You might be familiar with the DevTools Console and Network tab.
 What about the Sources tab?
 This will contain 2 features that you might not know: